kubedb/docs/docs/guides/kafka/concepts/connector.md

     namespace: <connectcluster-appbinding-namespace>
 ```

-### spec.terminationPolicy
+### spec.deletionPolicy

-`spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Connector` CR or which resources KubeDB should keep or delete when you delete `Connector` CR.
-KubeDB provides following four termination policies:
+`spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Connector` CR or which resources KubeDB should keep or delete when you delete `Connector` CR.
+KubeDB provides following three deletion policies:

 - Delete
 - DoNotTerminate
 - WipeOut

-When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
-If admission webhook is enabled, `DoNotTerminate` prevents users from deleting the resource as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
+When `deletionPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
+If admission webhook is enabled, `DoNotTerminate` prevents users from deleting the resource as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.

-Termination policy `WipeOut` will delete the connector from the ConnectCluster when the Connector CR is deleted and `Delete` keep the connector after deleting the Connector CR.
+Deletion policy `WipeOut` will delete the connector from the ConnectCluster when the Connector CR is deleted and `Delete` keep the connector after deleting the Connector CR.

 ## Next Steps